podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 }
 ```

-I used [SWC's Visit API][6].
+I used [SWC's Visit API][4].
 I initially didn't fully understand how the
-library works or the Visitor Pattern worked, but I eventually figured it out.
+library or the Visitor Pattern worked, but I eventually figured it out.

 I implemented a `Visitor` struct implementing its `Visit` trait.
 The struct
 contains some state: